Google Ads Quality Score

-- How ads show well in devices ( mobile and desktop)
+- How ads show well on devices ( mobile and desktop)

-This factor considers the performance of keywords a brand has used in their Google ads marketing.
+This factor considers the performance of a brand’s keywords in its Google ads marketing.

-Remember target customers use keywords when searching for solutions online.
+Remember to target customers and use keywords when searching for solutions online.

 Google wants to see how your keywords will perform and increase click-through rates for your ads.

-Research by Databox shows what Google considers as a good click-through rate if you are running Google ads.
+Research by Databox shows what Google considers a reasonable click-through rate if you run ads.